 The Acapulco harbour was discovered in 1531 by Cortes and a settlement established in 1550.
 Acapulco was very important as a port city for Spanish galleons which sailed between Spain and the Orient before it was founded as a vacation playground.
 Sea traffic dwindled following Mexico gaining independence.
 Acapulco saw few tourists until 1927, when a paved road over mountains led it to become the first Mexican resort city on the West Coast.

 Today, tourism is the main economic activity, with most of it centered on Acapulco Bay.
 More than 70% of the population is involved in commerce, as most of it relates to tourism and the cruise port.
 Manufacturing and mining employ less than 20% and only about 5% is dedicated to agriculture.

 Acapulco is one of the oldest coastal tourist destinations in Mexico, reaching prominence during the 1950s as the place where millionaires and Hollywood stars vacationed on the beach in exotic locale.
-However, in modern times, tourists have been facing problems with corrupt local police who steal money by extortion and threaten visitors with jail.
+However, in modern times, tourists have been facing problems with corrupt local police stealing money by extortion and threatening tourists with jail.
+Sadly, once a premium resort vacation destination, today Acapulco is largely associated with crime and corruption.